Kansas investigating massage therapist for female athletes

 LAWRENCE, Kan.
-(AP) - A Lawrence man recently charged with a child sex crime provided massage services to some University of Kansas women’s athletic teams since 2015, the school’s chancellor and athletics director said Thursday.
+(AP) - A man recently charged with a child sex crime provided massage services to some University of Kansas women’s athletic teams since 2015, the school’s chancellor and athletics director said.

-Chancellor Doug Girard and Athletic Director Jeff Long said in a statement that they were “deeply troubled” by initial findings of an internal inquiry into massage therapist Shawn O’Brien, 48.
+Chancellor Doug Girard and Athletic Director Jeff Long said in a statement Thursday that they were “deeply troubled” by initial findings of an internal inquiry into massage therapist Shawn O’Brien.

+O’Brien, 48, of Lawrence, was charged Feb.
+21 with one count of indecent liberties with a child after a girl accused him of touching her sexually seven or eight years ago under the guise of a “massage.”
+O’Brien also allegedly told her that she shouldn’t tell anyone what happened because he said massages were “really expensive” and she was “lucky” to get one for free.

-The investigation is in it’s early stages and will continue, the statement said.
-The university is providing support for student-athletes, parents and staff who have been impacted by this therapist’s association with the university, according to the statement said.
+The investigation is in its early stages and will continue, the statement said, and the university is providing support for student-athletes, parents and staff who have been affected by the therapist’s association with the university.

 The Lawrence Journal-World reported contracts it received through an open records request showed O’Brien provided massage therapy for women’s basketball, tennis, softball and soccer teams.
 However, the school officials’ statement did not say which teams had contracts with O’Brien.

-The Journal-World reported O’Brien’s attorney, Philip Robert Sedgwick, did not respond to a message seeking comment.
+O’Brien’s attorney, Philip Robert Sedgwick, did not respond to a phone message Friday seeking comment.

+O’Brien until recently was listed as a registered owner of Kamehameha Massage LLC.
+Girard and Long confirmed in their joint statement that O’Brien has worked as an independent contractor providing massage therapy to some female student-athletes.

+They said that upon learning of the arrest the university began an internal investigation, led by an outside entity, into his interactions with student-athletes.

 Sign up for Daily Newsletters